17th workshop on

 Registration fee: 300 CHF.

-The registration fee includes: dinner on Thursday, lunch on Friday and coffee breaks.
+The registration fee includes: dinner on Thursday, lunch on Friday, lunch on Saturday and coffee breaks.

 Venue

 The workshop will take place at Ecole Polytechnique Fédérale de Lausanne.
-Room: GR C1 564 [Click for the map]
+Room: GC B1 10

 Restaurants